George IV: Regency crisis of 1788

-In the summer of 1788, the King's mental health deteriorated, possibly as the result of the hereditary disease porphyria.
+In the summer of 1788, the King's mental health deteriorated.
 He nonetheless discharged some of his duties and declared Parliament prorogued from 25 September to 20 November.
 During the prorogation, he became deranged, posing a threat to his own life, and when Parliament reconvened in November, the King could not deliver the customary speech from the throne during the State Opening of Parliament.
 Parliament found itself in an untenable position: according to long-established law it could not proceed to any business until the delivery of the King's Speech at a State Opening.

 Although arguably barred from doing so, Parliament began debating a regency.
 In the House of Commons, Charles James Fox declared his opinion that Prince George was automatically entitled to exercise sovereignty during the King's incapacity.
 A contrasting opinion was held by the prime minister, William Pitt the Younger, who argued that, in the absence of a statute to the contrary, the right to choose a regent belonged to Parliament alone.
 He even stated that, without parliamentary authority "the Prince of Wales had no more right ... to assume the government, than any other individual subject of the country".
 Though disagreeing on the principle underlying a regency, Pitt agreed with Fox that the Prince of Wales would be the most convenient choice for a regent.